 Erythritol is a naturally occurring sugar alcohol that provides sweetness with virtually no caloric value.
 We mammals don’t have the enzymes needed to break it down.
 Many sugar alcohols are, however, highly digestible to our gut bacteria, which can lead to gas and bloating.
 Erythritol is much less problematic in this regard.
 It’s primary drawback is its high price.
 It’s also endothermic, meaning that it that pulls in heat as it dissolves, creating a cooling effect in the mouth.
 This is refreshing in breath mints, but not so pleasing in an already-cold dessert.
 This can be combated with an exothermic ingredient (like inulin) or by just limiting the amount you use.
 The key benefit of erythritol is its very high PAC:POD ratio, making useful for controlling freezing point and sweetness in sorbets.

 Lactose is the sugar that’s already in your milk and cream.
 Skim milk powder is about 50% lactose by weight—so you might as well just get your lactose from the SMP, which belongs in every recipe anyway.
-Lactose has the same freezing point depression factor as sucrose, but with sweetness that’s so low it’s barely detectable.
-Highly useful for increasing solids and freezing point depression independently of sweetness.
+Lactose has the same freezing point depression factor as sucrose, but with sweetness that’s so low it’s barely detectable: highly useful for increasing solids and freezing point depression independently of sweetness.
+Lactose is also a champion in terms of water control.
+Lactose can absorb roughly six times its weight in water, which gives some stabilization power, and makes it more effective than most other sources of solids.

 [These guidelines differ somewhat from the formulas you’ll see elswhere in the blog series.
 We will eventually update those formulas to reflect this more refined approach]